zbzailab/Astroverse-i18n/src/content/posts/us/layouts.md

 ---
 title: Layouts
-description: An intro to layouts, a type of second component that is shared between pages for common layouts.
+description: An intro to layouts, a type of astro component that is shared between pages for common layouts.
 category:
   - One
 tags: